Carbon accounting for VC and PE investors: explained

 In other words, no different to a typical office-based service business.

 However, in another sense, they are amongst the most complicated.
-The reason is simple: their portfolio companies count.
+The reason is simple: portfolio companies count.
 In a properly-conducted, fully-compliant carbon footprint, a VC or PE firm’s portfolio companies contribute to their total emissions – and almost certainly constitute the vast majority of the firm’s total carbon footprint.

 But if portfolio companies are separate entities to the GP, with a clearly distinct operational footprint, why should they count?